 Watch on gogoanime

 He boils a piece of the monster in a pot during the next scene.
-Genos notices a lot of konbu soup stock piled outside when he enters.
+Genos notices a lot of konbu soup stockpiled outside when he enters.
 Apparently, some monsters make great broth.
-Genos even remarks on the fact that konbu is rumored to promote hair growth.
+Genos even remarks on the fact that konbu is rumoured to promote hair growth.
 He had even researched the claim.
 Saitama denies any intentional connection to the broth and hair.

 Garbage in Ghost Town

 In other news, heroes around town review the summary of events in City Z. No one knows who defeated the tentacle monster, but the damage caused by Saitama leads people to believe that there may be other monsters, and marvel at their strength.
-More rumors swirl around as a result, mostly centered around Saitama.
+More rumours swirl around.
+As a result, mostly centred around Saitama.
 One Punch Man episode 6 ends with Genos and Saitama talking about their hero rankings.
 Genos is only 17th, but is 6th in popularity, mostly because of his good looks.
 This doesn’t concern him in the least, but it does make Saitama jealous.